smhurf/lewagon_challenges/00-Setup/02-Git/README.md

 ## Second commit

 Let's start solving the second test.
-To do so, you need to declare + implement a function `my_buddy_is` which takes no parameter and returns a `str`: Your buddy's GitHub nickname.
+To do so, you need to declare + implement a function `my_buddy_is` which takes zero parameter and returns a constant `str`: your buddy's GitHub nickname (or yours if you don't have any buddy today).

 You can use this useful command to check what has changed in the file: